Cognigy/Documentation/docs/en/docs/voicegateway/webapp/carriers.md

  hidden: true
 ---

-# Voice Gateway Web App - Carriers
+# Carriers

-The **Carriers** page allows you to connect your SIP Trunk with Voice Gateway.
-There are two options on how the SIP Trunk can be added.
-One is the manual way, by going through the form and filling out all the fields.
-The second way is by clicking on the _Select from list_ option and selecting one of the pre-configured carriers.
-This will pre-fill all the fields with standard values.
+*Carriers* allow you to connect your SIP Trunk with Voice Gateway.

+There are two options on how the SIP Trunk can be added:

+- by going through the form and filling out all the fields.
+- by clicking on the **Select a predefined carrier** option and selecting one of the pre-configured carriers.
+That will pre-fill all the fields with standard values.
-<div class="divider"></div>

 <img src="{{config.site_url}}voicegateway/images/VG-webapp-carriers.png" alt="Voice Gateway WebApp Carriers" />